drhlxiao/g4cad/README.md

 * Users can define tessellation tolerance for each individual solid
 * Convert models to gdml files
 * providing various tools useful for converting CAD models to gdml, like  measuring tools, tool to remove small parts

+We also developed a web version, which can be found at the link http://polar.psi.ch/cadmc/

 ### Requirements
  Tested with FreeCAD 0.19, on both Ubuntu and Windows，  should also work with Freecad v0.16, v0.17 and v0.18